paweljakubas/j-data-analysis/chapters/inverted-table.md

 └────────────────────┴────────────────────┴────────────────────┘
 ```

-So we have grouping by taking all values and each group is tagged by a single value from column's unique values.
+So we have successfully grouped by taking all values and each group is tagged by a single value from column's unique values.
-What about groups that are depicted by several values, and one value can be present in several groups?
+What about groups that are depicted by several values, with a given value present in several groups?

 ```j
    groupByNumeric=: 4 : 0